mehdi-ahmed/robot-backend/README.md

    - Swagger UI for a documenting the REST API.
    - Spring 5.x / Java 8 / Maven 3.x

+**- How to run the application**

+        - Command line : mvn clean install-U
+         OR :

+        - Import to IDE and run the Main class RobotChallengeApplication.java

+   Remark : Default port used is 8081
+   -  In case there is a problem with the current port being used, please change the port in the resources/application.properties and also in the test/resources/test.properties

 **- Swagger Ui**